Alextopher/autoperm/README.md

 ```

+There are also oppertunities to use the project as a library.
+This is currently **unstable** and is a work in progress.

 ## Constraints

-The program assumes the memory pointers is pointing at the top of the stack.
+The program assumes that memory pointers are pointing at the top of the stack.
 Any new cells should start empty and there must be 1 free cell at the top of the stack for temporary storage.

 For example walking through (a b -- a b a b)
 ```bf